Edios/gym-reservation-system/readme.md

 For more details about running self hosted db visit this tutorial: https://www.mongodb.com/docs/manual/tutorial/manage-mongodb-processes/

 4. **Setup Environment Variables*
 Each part of the project requires environment variables.
-Create `.env` files in both `gym-revertation-server` and `gym-revertation-client` directories.
+Create `.env` files in both `gym-reservation-server` and `gym-reservation-client` directories.

-### Backend gym-revertation-server `.env` File
+### Backend gym-reservation-server `.env` File
 JWT Secret can be generated here: https://jwtsecret.com/generate
 ```
 MONGO_URI=<your_mongodb_connection_string>
 JWT_SECRET=<your_jwt_secret>
 PORT=5000
 ```
-### Frontend gym-revertation-client `.env` File
+### Frontend gym-reservation-client `.env` File
 Create .env file with address to your backend
 ```
 REACT_APP_API_URL=http://localhost:5000/api
 ```
 5. **Running the Application**

-Navigate to the `gym-revertation-server` and start server:
+Navigate to the `gym-reservation-server` and start server:
 ```
-cd gym-revertation-server
+cd gym-reservation-server
 npm start
 ```
-Navigate to the `gym-revertation-client` and start server:
+Navigate to the `gym-reservation-client` and start server:
 ```
-cd gym-revertation-client
+cd gym-reservation-client
 npm start
 ```